From the Book:

 - Crookshank's friendship with Padfoot.
 Especially when he lies on Sirius's chest to shield.

 From the Film:

-The scene in The Prisoner of Azkaban where Lupin tells Harry about his parents, combined with the soft music in the background, did it for me.
+- The scene where Lupin tells Harry about his parents, combined with the soft music in the background, did it for me.
 The music in question

 Sirius: It's cruel that I got to spend so much time with James and Lily and you so little.
 But know this, the ones that love us never really leave us.
 And you can always find them in here. (places his hand over Harry's heart)